Eterna™

 Adverse Effects

-In addition to those risks commonly associated with surgery, the following risks are associated with using this neurostimulation system:
+In addition to those risks commonly associated with surgery, the following risks are associated with implanting or using this neurostimulation system:

 • Stimulation in unwanted places (such as radicular stimulation of the chest wall)